Sprint Application FAQs

 Q: What kind of technology do I need to participate?

-A: In 2025, some Pre-Sprint Learning Modules will be held over Zoom.
+A: Pre-Sprint Learning Modules will be held over Zoom.
 As such, LWOW recommends a strong internet connection, good earbuds, and a computer (tablets are NOT sufficient) with a built-in or attachable webcam.

 LAPTOPS are a must at the in-person Sprint!
 It is mandatory that students bring their laptops to the in-person Sprint as teams will be utilizing their computers to take notes, complete online research, create presentations, create videos and designs, and other tasks.